Aghasemian/EnmityParadox/README.md

 <img src="Images/hist_Fig2_5Dec2022_us_final.jpg" alt="example image" class="img-fluid rounded z-depth-1 custom-image-size" width="80%">
 <figcaption style="text-align: justify;">
-    Histograms of \\(\\delta_g\\) and \\(\\delta_l\\) for undirected (symmetrized) networks among 176 village networks.
+    Histograms of ($\delta_g$) and ($\delta_l$) for undirected (symmetrized) networks among 176 village networks.
 The histograms of (pure) enmity and friendship paradoxes are provided in panels A and D, respectively.
 Other panels represent the histograms of enmity paradox strengths for the mixed worlds.
 The histogram in panel B shows the global and local paradox distributions for the difference between the number of our enemies and the number of enemies of our friends, while panel C represents the difference between the number of our friends and the number of friends of our enemies.
 </figcaption>

-This is a test of a mathematical expression: \(E=mc^2\).

 ### Download the package:
 > <p align="left">